 Ingredients

-- 125 grams fresh turmeric, approximately 1 cup roughly chopped
+- 1 cup roughly chopped fresh turmeric

 - 4 cups coconut water

-- 1 lemon, juiced
+- 1 lemon, juiced (about 3 tablespoons juice)

 - 2 tablespoons honey, or other sweetener

-- a pinch of black pepper (optional)
+- ½ pinch of black pepper (optional)

 Instructions

-- Add the turmeric, ginger, black pepper and coconut water into a blender.
+- Blend.
+Add the turmeric, ginger, black pepper and coconut water into a blender.
 Blend on high speed for about a minute, until it's a smooth mixture.

-- Pour the mixture into a pot and bring it to a boil.
+- Boil.
+Pour the mixture into a pot and bring it to a boil.
 Reduce the heat to low and let it simmer for 20 minutes.
 Then add the lemon juice and honey, and give everything a good stir.

 Lisa’s Tips